History of the Philadelphia Phillies: 2019: Major signings

-2020: Beginning of Joe Girardi era
+2020: COVID Season

 The Phillies started the offseason by hiring Joe Girardi as their new manager of the Phillies.
 The Phillies would address their starting pitching by signing Zack Wheeler to a five-year, $118 million contract.
 During the offseason they would not resign Maikel Franco and César Hernández making them free agents.
 To fill the void in the infield, the Phillies would sign shortstop Didi Gregorius to a one-year, $14 million contract.
 The year was plagued by underperformance, specifically from the bullpen, which, if extended over a full 162 games (the season was shortened due to COVID), would be among the worst bullpens in baseball history.
 High points of the season included a stretch in which Bryce Harper was in the MVP conversation, and when, after losing consecutive games in which the team had a lead which prompted Harper to say that the team needed to win 9 of 10 games, the team did just that.
 To close out the season, the Phillies went 2–6, getting swept by the Rays in the final series to miss out on the playoffs.
 The Phillies lost over 15 games in which they had a lead in the 60-game season.